-MIRACUM unites eight university hospitals, two universities, and a partner from the healthcare industry, from five German states.
+MIRACUM unites ten university hospitals, two universities, and a partner from the healthcare industry, from seven German states.
 Its goal is to make clinical, image and molecular/genomic data available for use in innovative research projects – both within and across multiple institutions, via modular, scalable and federated data integration centres (DICs).
 These DICs provide an opportunity to conduct feasibility and observation studies, and evaluate real-world pathways on a large scale.
 MIRACUM will also support the recruitment of patients for clinical studies, the development of predictive models, and precision medicine.
-In an effort to strengthen biomedical informatics and medical data science, the consortium has established nine new professorships at MIRACUM sites, with an additional five positions to follow.
+In an effort to strengthen biomedical informatics and medical data science, ten new professorships have already been advertised at the MIRACUM sites, with additional positions to follow.
 It will also set up a joint, multi-site master’s programme on biomedical informatics and medical data science.

 MIRACUM is funded by BMBF during the development and networking phase since January 2018.

 The establishment of data integration centres and their federated use is based on MIRACOLIX: an ecosystem of modular and reusable open-source tools.
 Over the coming years, these tools will be designed, developed and modified step-by-step in line with MIRACUM requirements.
 They will then be integrated into the infrastructure of the consortium’s eight data integration centres.

 Data flows, beginning with routine systems in healthcare, are established in strict accordance with recommendations from TMF’s generic data protection concept, and with patient consent.
 They populate research repositories with data types that lend themselves to a variety of analysis methods.

 The use and analysis of data across multiple sites is based on federated and decentralised data storage – as well as the philosophy of “bringing the analysis to the data”.